lortza/lortza.github.io/_posts/2018-03-23-single-page-crud-p1.md

 // Change the content of this div to the partial
 $('#critter-form-placeholder').html("<%= escape_javascript(render partial: 'new' ) %>");

-// Make sure the div is set to visible (because we'll be hiding it in a separate step) document.getElementById("critter-form-placeholder").style.display = "block";
+// Make the div visible (because we'll be hiding
+// it later in a separate step) document.getElementById("critter-form-placeholder").style.display = "block";
 ```